groman45/ng-ITEA-base-course/Lesson 3/app-ng-currency-rates/README.md

 * [Setup](#setup)

 ## General info
-This project is simple currency converter.
-This project was completed as a homework assignment for the Angular ITEA course lesson 2.
+This is simple ng project for testing pipes, *ngIf, *ngFor.
+This project was completed as a homework assignment for the Angular ITEA course lesson 3.

 ## Technologies
 Project is created with: